-An e-mail address of the corresponding author has to be indicated.
-Corresponding author has to provide an ORCID number.
-Providing ORCID number of all authors is encouraged.
+An institutional e-mail address of the corresponding author has to be indicated.
+The corresponding author has to provide an ORCID number in the submission process.
+Providing the ORCID number of all authors is encouraged.
+The ORCID account has to contain public institutional affiliation information.
 Multiple authors having different affiliations should be linked to their respective affiliations through the use of numerical superscripts.

 All measurements should be expressed according to the SI System, except when exceptions are permitted by conventions concerning specific areas.
 The Results section should present the essential, objective results with discussion limited to necessary explications of the findings.
-Subdivision of this section is permitted, however the manner of subdivision should follow a coherent scheme.
-The use of figures and tables should be selective, and careful consideration should insure that obvious or redundant findings are not included among figures, tables and text.
-Significant statistical results should be integrated within the narrative.
-Analysis of variance tables are usually not acceptable unless extremely complex analyses are reported.
+Subdivision of this section is permitted, however, the manner of subdivision should follow a coherent scheme.
+The use of figures and tables should be selective, and careful consideration should ensure that obvious or redundant findings are not included among figures, tables, and text.
+Significant statistical results should be integrated into the narrative.
+Analysis of variance tables is usually not acceptable unless extremely complex analyses are reported.
 The author can indicate the approximate place for figures and tables.

 The report of statistical information should be guided by the following rules: